hack3ric/mimic/README.md

 # apt install ../mimic_*.deb ../mimic-dkms_*.deb
 ```

-Debian < 12 (bullseye, buster or earlier) and Ubuntu < 23.04 (kinetic, jammy or earlier) are not supported due to outdated libbpf 0.x.
+Debian < 12 (bullseye, buster or earlier) and Ubuntu < 23.04 (kinetic, jammy or earlier) are not supported due to outdated libbpf 0.x and Linux kernel < 6.1.

 Otherwise, the following dependencies is required: